 Signed confidentiality agreements, coupled with need to know access and IT and other safeguards, can be important evidence of the third component.
-One court found that a party was likely to succeed in showing that source code qualified as trade secrets when:

-- It restricted employee access to its code base. - The source code was encrypted. - All employees were required to sign a Proprietary Information and Inventions Agreement which included provisions protecting the party's confidential information.

-(WeRide Corp. v.
-Kun Huang, 379 F. Supp.
-3d 834, 847 (N.D.
-Cal.
-2019); see also Pyro Spectaculars N., Inc. v.
+One court found that a company took reasonable steps to maintain the secrecy of certain information by requiring its employees to sign confidentiality agreements and acknowledgements that they had received and read the company's employee handbook, which outlined employee obligations regarding trade secret and confidential business information (Pyro Spectaculars N., Inc. v.
 Souza, 861 F. Supp.
 2d 1079, 1091 (E.D.
 Cal.
-2012).)
+2012)).